Job Assignments: Police Services#

 The Forensic Services Unit is comprised of two crime scene detectives, two forensics analyst detectives, a sergeant, and a civilian investigative aide.

-The Neighborhood Enforcement Team is comprised of seven officers, one civilian and one Sergeant.
+The Neighborhood Enforcement Team is comprised of nine officers, one civilian and one Sergeant.
 This patrol based unit focuses on community policing strategies in the neighborhoods of Fort Collins.